pulumi/examples/aws-ts-pulumi-webhooks/README.md

 1. Create a [Slack App](https://api.slack.com/apps):

-    - Give your app the [`chat:write`](https://api.slack.com/scopes/chat:write) scope by going to `Features -> OAuth & Permissions -> Scopes` from your app's API page.
+    - Give your app the [`chat:write`](https://api.slack.com/scopes/chat:write) scope by going to `Features -> OAuth & Permissions -> Scopes` from your Slack app's API page.

-    - Add your app to the Slack channel in which you want to post webhook events.
+    - Add your Slack app to the Slack channel in which you want to post webhook events.

 1. Set the region for this program: